Archean, proterozoic and paleozoic — the rise of life

 - Ur, composing current India, western Australia and South Africa;

-- a continent comprising most of what are now South America, China and Africa.
+- cratons comprising most of what are now South America, China and Africa.

-About 1.9 Gya, the supercontinent Columbia[ref]Also called Nena, Nuna or Hudsonland.[/ref] had been formed.
+By about 1.8 Gya, all these cratons had collided and coalesced to form the supercontinent Columbia[ref]Also called Nena, Nuna or Hudsonland.[/ref].
 Since it was situated on the equator, its interior was hot and dry.
-There were therefore no or little ice caps and ocean levels were relatively high.
+There were therefore no or few ice caps and ocean levels were relatively high.

-By around 1.6 Gya, Columbia was split between east and west to form a new sea between the pieces.
+Around 1.6 Gya, Ur split off from Columbia and a new sea formed between them.
 Since they were still at the equator, ice remained low and ocean levels high.

-It was around the end of the Proterozoic and beginning of the Phanerozoic Eons that the oxygen content of the Earth’s atmosphere began to increase significantly.
-Alternating layers of red, iron-containing minerals and silica minerals called banded iron formations (or BIFs) indicate fluctuations in the oxygen levels of oceans about 2.5-2.0 Gya, at least not before 1.8 Gya.
-Iron(II), or Fe2+, is soluble in water, but oxidizes to iron(III), or Fe3+, which precipitates.
+It was during the Proterozoic and beginning of the Phanerozoic Eons that the oxygen content of the Earth’s atmosphere began to increase significantly.
+Alternating layers of red, iron-containing minerals and silica minerals called banded iron formations (or BIFs) indicate fluctuations in the oxygen levels of oceans about 2.5-1.8 Gya, at least not before 1.8 Gya.
+Iron(II), or Fe2+, is soluble in water, but is oxidized by atmospheric oxygen to iron(III), or Fe3+, which precipitates.
 Since BIFs exist in sedimentary rocks, it is thought than fluctuating levels of oxygen in the sea water led to the alternating bands of minerals.

 Later formations called red beds, which are sedimentary sandstone or shale, exist from 1,8 Gya.
 Their red color is due to the mineral hematite, Fe2O3, formed by the oxidation of iron, but this time on land.
 So by this time, the air must have contained enough oxygen to oxidize iron.
 Red beds are also common in rocks from the Phanerozoic Eon.